 Although they have stated from the very beginning that it wouldn't happen, co-creator Linda Wallem said they decided to get Jackie into rehab mainly because Edie Falco shared some concern about the character's influence.
 According to Falco, many people came up to her on the street and said, with excitement, that they used the same drugs as Jackie.
+Therefore a season in which Jackie is placed into rehab although not permanent, was deemed Appropriate due to the series' continuing storyline

 The East 25th Street entrance of the William and Anita Newman Vertical Campus of Baruch College in the Gramercy section of Manhattan served as the entrance façade of All Saints Hospital at which Nurse Jackie and her colleagues work during the first three seasons.
 In the fourth season, the hospital's entrance façade was changed to Bellevue Hospital at East 27th Street and First Avenue.